Henry VII, Holy Roman Emperor: Tomb

 Tomb of Henry VII, Codex Balduini Trevirensis (ca 1340).

 Tomb of Henry VII, August 2012.

 Pisa was a Ghibelline city, which means that the city supported the Holy Roman Emperor.
 When Henry VII died, Pisans built a monumental tomb inside their cathedral.
 The tomb was centered behind the High Altar in the apse.
 The choice of place was intended to demonstrate the devotion of the Pisans to the Emperor.

 The tomb, constructed in 1315 by Sienese sculptor Tino di Camaino, was built above the grave itself, with the statue of Henry VII lying above it and many other statues and angels.
 The tomb did not have a long life: for political reasons it was dismantled and the parts were reused in other places in the square.
 By 1985, the grave of the Emperor had been shifted to the right transept of the cathedral, near the tomb of Saint Ranieri; a couple of statues were put on the top of the façade and a number of statues portraying Henry VII himself and his counsellors were in the Cemetery.
 Nowadays the statues, the textiles and goldwork gathered around the funeral shroud have been moved to and are featured in the Museum of the Opera del Duomo in Pisa, while the tomb remains in the cathedral.

 There is a plaster cast (1890) of the tomb in the Cast Courts of the Victoria and Albert Museum.

 Henry VII is the famous alto Arrigo in Dante's Paradiso, in which the poet is shown the seat of honor that awaits Henry in Heaven.
 Henry in Paradiso xxx.137f is "He who came to reform Italy before she was ready for it".
 Dante also alludes to him numerous times in Purgatorio as the savior who will bring imperial rule back to Italy, and end the inappropriate temporal control of the Church.
 In 1921, on the occasion of the 600th anniversary of Dante's death, Henry VII's tomb was opened and examined.

 Henry VII's tomb was opened and studied again in 2013, 700 years after his death.
 The remains had been wrapped in a large rectangular colorful silk shroud, described in the 1921 study as "a fine shroud woven in bands", which was retrieved from the coffin for analysis and subsequently moved to be displayed at the Museum of the Opera del Duomo.
 The skeleton was recomposed and its analysis led to the estimation that Henry VII's height was 1.78 metres.
 The bones were also examined by X-ray diffraction, infrared spectroscopy, and scanning electron microscopy to study medieval post-mortem practices.

 Family and children

-Henry was married in Tervuren 9 July 1292 to Margaret of Brabant, daughter of John I, Duke of Brabant, and had the following children:
+Henry was married in Tervuren 9 July 1292 to Margaret of Brabant, daughter of John I, Duke of Brabant, and had three children: